crinuleiroz/OoTMM/README.md

 ### ROM File Byte Order

-Majora's Mask Randomizer requires ROM files to be in big endian byte order.
+OoTMM requires ROM files to be in big endian byte order.
 Files in little endian or byteswapped formats will not work.

 You can often identify a ROM file's byte order by its file extension: